of around 20,000 makes Belmopan

 government offices and operations had already moved to the

-administrative buildings are grouped within the plaza.
+Independence Plaza marks the center of town.
+Many of the government administrative buildings are grouped within the plaza.

 The post office is